FAQs for Young Performers

 If you have used the same email address for your children the system may not allow you to sign into all of their profiles as it will remember the profile you initially signed into.
 To resolve this you can either clear your browsing history or use different browsers for each child.

 If you have used the same email address and password you will be unable to sign into both profiles with these details.
 Please contact our Customer Support team who will assist you with signing in.

 How do I sign in?

 To sign in, please go to the Spotlight website and click the sign in button in the top right hand corner and then press ‘Performer’.
 Sign in with your username and password.
 If you have any problems signing in please email our customer support team on [email protected] who will be happy to help.
-For a handy demonstration, start with this video.

 Can Spotlight provide information regarding jobs my agent has suggested me for across the Spotlight Link?

 Spotlight isn’t able to provide this information for legal reasons, so please contact your agent to discuss submissions that have been made by them via Spotlight and any other casting systems or processes.